codingchili/chili-core/README.md

 git clone https://github.com/codingchili/chili-core.git
 ```

-The webserver requires dependencies in **website/** run the following in that directory,
+The website service requires dependencies in **website/** run the following in that directory,
 ```
 bower install
 ```